 Effective collaboration is an imperative skill to have when working on team projects, and quite frankly, every project manager’s dream.
 While not an impossible feat, it’s something that’s not a given either.
 Teams have to commit to making the effort to ensure a cohesive and cooperative working environment.
 What usually helps with this is to use online tools that are designed with collaboration in mind.

-Group calendars is something we have to manually add to Microsoft Teams, because while it doesn’t already come as a feature, it is still possible to include into your workspace.
+Group calendars are something we have to manually add to Microsoft Teams because while it doesn’t already come as a feature, it is still possible to include them in your workspace.
 Here’s how:

 Effective collaboration is essential for any kind of team project success, so it makes sense to utilize necessary tools, such as a shared online calendar, that can help develop and improve it day to day.
 Whether it’s Microsoft Team Calendars that you have your heart set on, or Zenkit, or even if it’s another service that takes the cake, using an online calendar is kind of a no-brainer.

 What are other online tools that help your team work together with ease?